rodrigoce/MusicPlayer2/README.md

 # MusicPlayer2

-It's a MP3 player, a study, my ou our minimalist open source Music Player.
+It's a MP3 player, a study, my or our minimalist open source Music Player.

 Written in .Net, WPF and C#

 # Roadmap